 (d) In the event of us having reasonable cause to believe that there has been any anti-social behaviour on the part of any person named on the confirmation invoice we have the unfettered right to terminate all further performance of this contract, including your right to remain in any accommodation and to return flights and we shall have no liability whatsoever to pay compensation or make any refunds or make alternative accommodation or transport arrangements.

 (e) You agree that any accommodation provided pursuant to this contract is only for the use and enjoyment of the persons named on the confirmation invoice.
 You may not allow any other person to stay there.

-(f) IGOSKi and the owners and managers of the accommodation in which you stay have the right to enter any holiday accommodation at such times and for such purposes (including but not limited to inspection, cleaning & repairs) as may be reasonable in the circumstances
+(f) Alpine Elements and the owners and managers of the accommodation in which you stay have the right to enter any holiday accommodation at such times and for such purposes (including but not limited to inspection, cleaning & repairs) as may be reasonable in the circumstances

 9. AGENCY AND NON-PACKAGE ARRANGEMENTS (a) If you book arrangements, excursions or activities that are not itemized in your Confirmation Invoice those arrangements, excursions and activities (“additional activities”) do not form part of this contract.

 (b) Any contract you make for additional activities is a separate contract made between you and the other party to that contract (the additional activities contract).